 If you want to try this, you can find more testimonials and tips from me on this blog soon.
 I will link them here later on.

 But what about Android apps, of which there are millions, and the Linux of Chrome OS?
 You can’t test both with the VM from Neverware.
-If you want to, I would recommend you to set up additional VMs or USB sticks to test the full functionality of Chrome OS.
+If you want to, I recommend setting up additional VMs or USB sticks to test the full functionality of Chrome OS.
 That is the only way you can get an idea of what you can do with it later!

 Bliss OS (Android) [A]